nthomson0/2420-assignment3-pt2/README.md

-# Utlizing nginx and Services to Deploy Web Pages
+# Utlizing nginx and Services to Deploy Web Pages and a Load Balancer
-In this tutorial I will go over the basics of systemd services and timers, nginx, and ufw.
+In this tutorial I will go over the basics of systemd services and timers, nginx, ufw, and using a load balancer.
 Using these tools we will be deploying a web page that is created from a script run by a service and timer.

 # Step 1: Creating a System User
 We will start by creating a system user named `webgen`, their home directory will be set to `/var/lib/webgen`, and we will also give them a specific login shell for system users.